Pinterest

 by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 A hearty red lentil soup recipe, aka Rote Linsensuppe, is so easy to make.
-In fact, I giving two recipes that both cook in 30 minutes.
+In fact, from start to table takes just 30 minutes.

 Once cooked, the red lentils take on a reddish-golden color and taste similar to yellow split pea soup.
 It's a staple in winter, but is good all year round.